waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Goldenrod Radio Tower Takeover

-# Global Knowledge
-## Tile Mechanics
+# Tile Mechanics
-- FLOOR: Standard walkable surface.
+- FLOOR: Walkable surface.
+Verified.
+- WALL: Impassable barrier.
+Verified.
-- WALL / MART_SHELF: Impassable barrier.
+- MART_SHELF: Impassable barrier.
+Verified.
 - COUNTER: Impassable barrier.
 Interactable from the front tile.
+Verified.
-- WARP_CARPET / LADDER / STAIRCASE: Triggers a map transition.
+- STAIRCASE: Triggers map transition.
+Verified.
+- WARP_CARPET: Triggers map transition.
+Verified.
-- ELEVATOR_DOOR: Warp tile leading to elevator interior (Map 11_17).
+- ELEVATOR_DOOR: Warp to Elevator Interior (11_17).
+Verified.

+# Global Knowledge
 ## Lessons Learned
 - **Elevators:** Elevator doors are warps.
 If a button doesn't work, try walking into the door.
 - **Counters:** To talk to someone behind a counter, stand in front of the counter tile and face it.